-The Insect Collection is the museum’s youngest and our collection in the greatest need of major curatorial attention.
-It was started with NSF support (DEB-9981915) in the year 2000 under direction of interim Curator James Kruse and built from three large accessions of Alaskan specimens: ~ 100,000 specimens of Alaskan aquatic insects (Ephemeroptera, Odonata, Plecoptera, Trichoptera, etc.) stored in glass vials and preserved in ethanol, ~30,000 biting fly specimens (mostly Culicidae and Simuliidae) on pins and in vials of alcohol collected during the Northern Biting Fly survey of 1947-1956, and ~75,000 pinned terrestrial insect specimens collected between 1940 and the mid 1970s for a US Department of Agriculture collection in Palmer, Alaska.
+The Insect Collection is the museum’s youngest.
+It was started with NSF support (DEB-9981915) in the year 2000 under direction of interim Curator James Kruse and built from three large accessions of Alaskan specimens: ~ 100,000 specimens of Alaskan aquatic insects (Ephemeroptera, Odonata, Plecoptera, Trichoptera, etc.) stored in glass vials and preserved in ethanol, ~30,000 biting fly specimens (mostly Culicidae and Simuliidae) on pins and in vials of alcohol collected mostly by K. Sommerman during the Northern Biting Fly survey of 1947-1956, and ~75,000 pinned terrestrial insect specimens collected between 1940 and the mid 1970s, mostly by Richard Washburn, for a US Department of Agriculture collection in Palmer, Alaska.

 This last collection has the greatest taxonomic breadth of the three with specimens from all orders found in Alaska, including some rarities (e.g. Archeognatha).
 Smaller subcollections are also present, including 24 Schmidt boxes of primarily bee (Apidae) voucher specimens.